mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v2.0-alpha.md

 ##### 6.13.2.3 Timeout and Expiry

-The requesting FSP must always set a transfer expiry time to allow for use cases in which a swift completion or failure is needed.
+The FSP requesting the conversion must always set a transfer expiry time to allow for use cases in which a swift completion or failure is needed.
 If the use case does not require a swift completion, a longer expiry time can be set.

 The arbiter of the expiry of a conversion request is the switch; or, in the case where a switch is not present, the FXP.
-A single point of evaluation for timeout times is required because participants in a Mojaloop system may be relatively small and informal institutions and the implementation of a system to prevent clock drift over a whole Mojaloop scheme may be challenging.
+A single point of evaluation for timeout times is required because the communicating participants may be relatively small and informal institutions and the implementation of a system to prevent clock drift among all participants may be challenging.

 No participant in a currency conversion should unilaterally time a conversion out.
-The requesting FSP MUST request information about the status of a conversion if it suspects that the conversion has been interrupted.
+The FSP requesting the conversion MUST request information about the status of a conversion if it suspects that the conversion has been interrupted.
 The response to this request may be either a finalised state, in which case the requesting FXP MUST act according to that state, or it may be RECEIVED or PENDING.
 These are non-finalised states which mean that the status of the conversion is indeterminate and the requesting FSP MUST take no action.

 Short expiry times are often required in retail scenarios, in which a customer may be standing in front of a merchant; both parties need to know if the transaction was successful before the goods or services are given to the customer.